 Implemented in 1988, the Chicago Regional Program provides Chicago residents with an opportunity to enroll in specific programs not offered by the local city colleges at a special tuition rate.
 Career programs include, but are not limited to, Computer Aided Design, Electronics Technology and Paralegal.
-Chicago residents can take advantage of classes geared toward these career programs for only \$125 per credit hour.
-To be eligible, Chicago residents must sign an affidavit stating they intend to take a class which applies toward South Suburban College's special program roster.
-A complete program roster is available at the College's Admissions & Registration Center.
+Chicago residents can take advantage of classes geared toward these career programs for only \$155 per credit hour.
+To be eligible, Chicago residents must sign an affidavird South Suburban College's special program roster.
+A complete program roster is available at the College's Admissions or Registration Center.